How Italy's high-speed trains helped kill Alitalia

 Former Ferrovie dello Stato Mauro Moretti had a real vision for a possible merger, says Galietti.
 It was: "Why would you cannibalize each other if we can integrate transport?
 He had a grand vision of some stretches on planes, some with trains and the final miles with buses.
 We owe the Frecciarossa revolution to him, and it sounded like a very enlightened proposal."

-However, without Moretti, Galietti calls the idea "fishy" and suggests that the fact that train travel is subsidized in Italy could have been a way for Alitalia to rescue itself, had it merged with Ferrovie dello Stato.
+However, without Moretti, Galietti calls the idea "fishy" and suggests that the fact that regional (not high-speed) train travel is subsidized in Italy could have been a way for Alitalia to rescue itself, had it merged with Ferrovie dello Stato.
 It would, by that point, he says, have been "no longer visionary but opprtunistic."

 Ultimately, Alitalia wasn't opportunistic enough.
 "They had surprisingly few flights abroad and were not the masters of their own turf -- others were," says Galietti, who also says their cost structure allowed them to "bleed out."